surajK610/surajk610.github.io/_projects/are-ppoed-models-hackable.md

 ### Reproducibility

 All experiments were conducted using the `trlx` library for RLHF training and `transformer_lens` for mechanistic interpretability analysis.

+### References
+Please see the [preprint](https://surajk610.github.io/assets/pdf/Is_PPO_Hackable.pdf) for the full references.